-ABSTRACTIONS OF BLACK CITIZENSHIP: AFRICAN AMERICAN ART FROM ST. LOUIS is a group exhibition of works by Dominic Chambers, Damon Davis, Jen Everett, De Nichols, and Katherine Simóne Reynolds, five black Saint Louis, MO-based artists.
+Abstractions of Black Citizenship: African American Art from Saint Louis is a group exhibition of works by Dominic Chambers, Damon Davis, Jen Everett, De Nichols, and Katherine Simóne Reynolds, five Black Saint Louis, MO-based artists.

-Saint Louis is a U.S. city so often publicly marked by racially restrictive covenants, redlining, urban renewal/black removal, and 21st century anti-black regimes.
-What are black aesthetic practices (within and) beyond these structures?
-Through meditations on quietness, the sonic and the mundane, beauty and care, and the urban and quotidian, these artists sit with, imagine, and abstract possibilities for being, belonging, and togetherness.
+Saint Louis is a U.S. city and region so often publicly marked by racially restrictive covenants, redlining, urban renewal/black removal, and 21st century anti-black regimes.
+The exhibition asks: how do Black aesthetic practices emerging from that region abstract these structures?
+How might an attention to abstraction make aesthetic, geographic, and political space for Black presence and citizenship?
+Through meditations on leisure, the sonic and the mundane, beauty and care, quietness, and the urban and quotidian, these artists sit with, imagine, and abstract possibilities for being, belonging, and togetherness.

 Header Image Credit: St. Louis Public Library.